NOMITE Down Duvets: Protect Yourself from Allergies

 If you suspect an allergy, your doctor can provide you with a skin or blood test to check.
 Do not put-off visiting your doctor as symptoms such as blocked nose, coughing, asthma or bronchitis can worsen.

 Can I still have a down duvet if I am allergic to dust mites?

 Absolutely, but you need to take some precautions.
 First, a lot of people who are allergic to dust mites think they are allergic to down.
 But genuine down allergies are vanishingly rare.
 For this reason we recommend seeing a doctor about what is triggering your allergy.

 If you are indeed allergic to dust mites it is important to pick a duvet crafted with you in mind.
 In this regard it is important to choose a duvet with fine ticking.
 This fabric which encloses the down should be tightly woven to ensure dust mites can’t get in.
 Designed to be tight enough to keep in the finest down, ticking with high Ne provides excellent protection against allergens.

 The NOMITE Mark

 The NOMITE Mark is an anti-allergen standard that indicates that a product is suitable for house dust mite allergy sufferers.

-If you value the guarantee of a quality assurance mark, choose a Dickenbergh, Kauffmann, Otto Keller, Bielefelder Verse, Dauny or Robert Arthur Stoll duvet.
+If you value the guarantee of a quality assurance mark, choose a Dickenbergh, Kauffmann, Otto Keller, Bielefelder Verse, or Dauny duvet.
 These brands are NOMITE certified.